#18: The Lord of the Rings: The Return of the King (Extended Edition)

 There is plenty of nitpicking I could do with these individual Lord of the Rings movies.
 You have to understand that these are movies by nerds, for nerds.
 Hence, they come with a few issues.

-The movie achieves something that, say, Star Wars never could, in that there is a singular narrative force driving the characters at the same time it is driving us.
+They achieve something that, say, Star Wars never could, in that there is a singular narrative force driving the characters at the same time it is driving us.
 The films were shot at the same time, using the same source material, and overseen by a talented and driven filmmaker with a singular vision.
-It’s magical.
-Well done nerds, well done.

 Previous